5.1.1. Bowlers arms were brought into the game initially to allow persons with a medical condition the

 opportunity to play or continue playing bowls.

-There are currently three types of bowlers arms approved for use in Australia.
+There are currently four types of bowlers arms approved for use in Australia.

 They are known as the Drakes Pride Arm, the Bionic Bowler Arm and the DHB arm (in three models).